Here is a poll that shows that the political system is not so tightly coupled with the religion system.

 Just 25 percent of Americans say it’s very or extremely important that a candidate has strong religious beliefs, according to the poll.
 Only 19 percent consider it very or extremely important that a candidate shares their own beliefs, and nearly half say that’s not very important or not important at all. . . .

 I think the best hope for religion as a social system is antinomianism.
 There’s no reason religion has to be tied to morality.
 Nirvana has nothing to do with morality.
-I don’t the Sermon on the Mount has much to with morality either.
+I don’t think the Sermon on the Mount has much to with morality either.